evitics/documentation/Github-help.md

   pu = !"git fetch origin -v; git fetch upstream -v; git merge upstream/master"
   ```

+  Now if you run ```git pu`` it will fetch your origin, and upstream.
+Then merge upstream/master.

   For example here is my config afterwords:

   ```